psych0der/pngquantjs/deps/pngquant/lib/README.md

 Quantization will attempt to use the lowest number of colors needed to achieve `maximum` quality. `maximum` value of `100` is the default and means conversion as good as possible.

 If it's not possible to convert the image with at least `minimum` quality (i.e. 256 colors is not enough to meet the minimum quality), then `liq_image_quantize()` will fail.
-The default minumum is `0` (proceeds regardless of quality).
+The default minimum is `0` (proceeds regardless of quality).

 Quality measures how well the generated palette fits image given to `liq_image_quantize()`.
 If a different image is remapped with `liq_write_remapped_image()` then actual quality may be different.